-The present study confirmed the importance of CCE amplifications in insecticide resistance in Ae. aegypti, confirming the usefulness of CNV markers for resistance in the field.
-Our cross-resistance data together with previous findings (Faucon et al., 2015, 2017; Grigoraki et al., 2016; Marcombe et al., 2019; Poupardin et al., 2014) support the routine use of this marker for the monitoring of resistance to various organophosphate insecticides.
+The present study supported the importance of CCE amplifications in insecticide resistance in Ae. aegypti, confirming the usefulness of CNVs for tracking resistance alleles in the field.
+Our cross-resistance data together with previous findings (Faucon et al., 2015, 2017; Grigoraki et al., 2016; Marcombe et al., 2019; Poupardin et al., 2014) support the routine use of this CCE gene amplification marker for the monitoring of resistance alleles to various organophosphate insecticides.
 In terms of applicability, such a CNV marker is highly superior to RNA markers classically used to detect CCE genes overexpression because i) genomic DNA can be extracted from dead specimens of any life stage stored at room temperature, ii) either pools or single individuals can be used if allele frequency data are required and iii) CNV quantification by qPCR is fast, easy, affordable and data are not affected by insect physiological state.

 Genomic amplifications can be detected by PCR in two different ways as illustrated in Weetman et al., 2018.
 The first one consists of amplifying the junction between two copies by designing specific primers toward both sides of the duplicated region.
 Such presence/absence assay is cheap and low tech but i) does not quantify copy number, ii) requires the precise identification of duplication breakpoints, which can be impaired by the high density of repeated elements in flanking regions, and iii) may generate false negatives if duplication breakpoints vary in position or sequence.
 The alternative approach adopted herein consists of comparing the copy numbers between a target gene and a control gene only present as a single copy.
 Although this approach is slightly more expensive and requires the use of a qPCR machine, time-to-result is even shorter (no gel migration required) and results are not affected by structural polymorphisms provided an appropriate target is defined.
 Though multiple CCE genes are located within the amplified region, we selected AAEL023844 as target gene because of its central position in the genomic amplification, its inclusion in both structural haplotypes, its over-expression in several resistant populations worldwide (Dusfour et al., 2015; Goindin et al., 2017; Marcombe et al., 2019; Moyes et al., 2017) and its ability to sequester and metabolize temephos (Grigoraki et al., 2016).
 By targeting a coding region showing no homology with other genomic regions, we ensured a good assay specificity while limiting detrimental effects potentially caused by polymorphisms variations.
 Though this approach was successfully used for CNV detection with standard SybrGreen qPCR, it still required performing two distinct qPCR amplifications.
 Time-to-results and specificity were then further improved by the development of a dual-color TaqMan assay allowing the concomitant quantification of both target and control genes.
 This assay still proved to be highly specific and allowed reducing time-to-results to ~2h for less than 1.5€ /sample including gDNA extraction, qPCR consumables/reagents, amplification primers and Taqman probes.